 I think this latest rendition with 20 grams of date paste and 20 grams full fat coconut milk is the best.

 For the flour, I tested the cookies with a few different types.
 For a while I liked whole wheat pastry flour best, but I recently became a fan of Bob’s Red Mill pastry flour (regular, not whole wheat) and use that.
 Gold Medal all-purpose also works well.
 Actually, any brand of flour works but the lower protein flours make a softer cookie.

 The texture of this cookie should be soft, yet not too chewy and not cakey.
 This means getting the amount of sugar just right.
 I like using 100 grams of dark brown sugar.
 With the brand I use, 1/2 cup is usually around 100 grams.
 It’s best to weigh since brown sugar varies in moisture.

 This recipe is fun to play with, so I hope you try it as written and then go on to make your own changes.
 If you do, let me know!
 And I hope you try the date paste, too.

-- 160 grams all-purpose flour (1 cup plus 2 tablespoons) or use half pastry flour and half AP**
+- 160 grams all-purpose flour 1 cup plus 2 tablespoons or 160 grams Bob’s Red Mill pastry flour

 - 1/2 teaspoon baking powder